 In April 1998, the Company declared a dividend to Parent in the amount of \$2.0 billion and paid the dividend to Parent by the issuance of the Company Notes payable to Parent.
-Prior to the Offerings Closing Date, the Company will prepay a portion of the Company Notes by use of assets received by the Company from the Resources Dividend equal to the difference between the outstanding amount of the Company Notes less the net proceeds of the Offerings and less the net proceeds of the Underwriters' over-allotment options (assuming such options are exercised in full).
-On the Offerings Closing Date, the Company intends to use all of the net proceeds of the Offerings to prepay certain amounts outstanding of the Company Notes payable to Parent.
-Prior to the Offerings Closing Date, the Company will issue shares of Class A Common Stock to repay in full the Affiliate Payable and the Resources Notes Payable.
+As of June 29, 1998, the amount of the Company Notes outstanding equaled approximately \$1,977.1 million.
+On June 30, 1998, the Company prepaid \$542.5 million of the Company Notes with the Resources Note Receivable and the Resources Dividend.
+On the Offerings Closing Date, the Company intends to use all of the net proceeds of the Offerings to prepay \$1,246.5 million of the Company Notes payable to Parent.
+Prior to the Offerings Closing Date, the Company will issue 16.5 million shares of Class A Common Stock to repay in full the Affiliate Payable and the Resources Notes Payable.
 Within 31 days after the Offerings Closing Date, the Company will issue Class A Common Stock to Parent to prepay any remaining outstanding amount of the Company Notes to the extent that the net proceeds, if any, from the exercise of the Underwriters' over-allotment options are not sufficient to prepay any such remaining amount.
 All such issuances of Class A Common Stock will be based on the initial public offering price per share.
+The Company will pay interest that accrues on the Company Notes out of its cash flow from operations until all remaining amounts outstanding of the Company Notes are prepaid in full.
 See "Background of the Offerings -- Separation and Distribution."